 - Boiler water carryover

-Scale / Deposition:
+Scale / Deposition

-Scale is one of the most common deposit related problems.
-Scale is a buildup of solid material from the reactions between the impurities in water and tube metal, on the waterside tube surface.
+Scale is one of the most common deposit-related problems.
+Scale is the buildup of solid material from the reactions between the impurities in water and tube metal on the tube surface.
 Scale acts as an insulator that reduces heat transfer, causing a decrease in boiler efficiency and excessive fuel consumption.
 More serious effects are overheating of tubes and potential tube failure.

-The most common causes of corrosion are inside boilers.
-Dissolved oxygen in feed water can become very aggressive when heated and reacts with the boiler’s internal surface to form corrosive components on the metal surface.
-Oxygen attack can cause further damage to steam drums, mud drums, boiler headers and condensate piping.
+The inside of a boiler is subject to the most common cause of corrosion: oxygen.
+Dissolved oxygen in feed water can become very aggressive when heated and reacts with the boiler’s internal surface to form corrosive components.
+The presence of oxygen promotes the formation of Hematite or Red Iron Oxide, which is non-protective.

-Boiler Water Carryover:
+Boiler Water Carryover

-This is a contamination of steam with boiler water solids High concentrations of soluble or insoluble solids in boiler water can stabilize and strengthen the bubbles surface in boiler water, giving rise to foaming.
-Steam generated can carry the foams into the process.
+Boiler water carryover is a contamination of steam with boiler water solids.
+High concentrations of soluble or insoluble solids in boiler water can help stabilize and strengthen the bubbles’ surface in boiler water, giving rise to foaming.
+Generated steam can carry the foams into this process.
 Substances such as oil, alkali, greases, organic matter and suspended solids are known to cause foaming.

-BOILER WATER CONTROL
+CONTROL OF BOILER WATER PARAMETERS

 pH and conductivity control in boiler feed water is critical.
 Key benefits include:

 - Reduce the potential for carryover into the steam system